shutch42/Advent-of-Code-2021/README.md

 # Advent of Code 2021
 These are my solutions to the 2021 Advent of Code challenge.
-It's still a work in progress, but I'll add more solutions when I have free time.
+I did each task in C++, and compiled using a makefile.
+I haven't finished every challenge yet, but I'll keep working on it!